 Counseling and Psychological Services (CAPS)

-Before departure, students are encouraged to visit CAPS on the UM campus (in the student union) to discuss individually tailored mental health self-care strategies with a counselor.
+Before departure, students are encouraged to visit CAPS on the UM campus to discuss individually tailored mental health self-care strategies with a counselor.
 CAPS does not provide services for students already abroad.
 CAPS provides the following services, among others, in an atmosphere that is welcoming, comfortable, and multiculturally sensitive for all students: